-- A newsletter for the 3rd Quarter of 2020 has been posted.
+- New Item: A new newsletter has been posted for the 4h Quarter.
 You can read or download it here.

 - Late Charge Notice: Effective May 16, 2020, the minimum late charge will increase to $12.50 per occurrence.
 This is a good incentive to be timely with your water payments.

 - The office remains closed to the public.
 If you have a water emergency, please call (719) 689-2527 and leave a detailed message including your name, telephone number and property address.
 If you have an inquiry of any kind, please email email@example.com and a response will be sent as soon as possible.
 Thank you for your understanding.